BUAA-BDA/ridesharing-GreedyDP/README.md

 Here we only provide a sample file (i.e., order.txt).

-Description of the data generators
+Description of the data generator
 ---------------

 ### Environment